Welcome to WebmasterWorld Guest from 22.214.171.124

 Users ignore "real time" results in searches.
 That's the conclusion of some eye-tracking studies carried out on people doing usability studies with Google results, and it might not be good news for Twitter - which has done deals with Google and Bing to let them index its content and serve it up in the results for searches.
 Google is reckoned to be paying $15m, and Bing $10m - though the length of the deal isn't known.

-Google's going to need to do something different if they want to play in this space for real.
-I'm pretty sure they will, too.
 They should have the data to see that this first implementation isn't really working very well.